 Snow toys are great if you live somewhere that gets snow.
 A quick look through the snow toys on Amazon yielded sleds, snowball makers (hands are free though!)
 Sno-Art kit, Sno-Stompers and much more.

 Got a budding artist (or would like to have one) in the family?
 Check out the art supplies at discount stores for great prices on such retro media as fingerpaints and a giant tablet of paper ($4.99 each at Target, possibly cheaper elsewhere).
 We’re not talking high-tech here, and they may be totally thrilled by getting their hands dirty.

 Kids love wildlife.
-How about a simple birdfeeder to hang in the back yard so they can watch the birds, and maybe start a list of what they see?
-Get a basic feeder for less than $10 at places like Walmart or Kmart, but we were particularly charmed by a wooden feeder you paint or stain yourself, available for $4.99 at Michael’s craft store.
-You’ll have enough left to buy a small bag of starter feed.
+How about a simple bird feeder to hang in the back yard so they can watch the birds, and maybe start a list of what they see?
+Get a basic feeder for less than $10 at places like Walmart or Kmart, but make it a creative endeavor and give them one that they can build or paint themselves.
 They can identify birds online.
 Just click here.

 Give a kid a magnifying glass, and she’ll spend hours examining everything from her own fingernails to the ants in the backyard.
-You can get a pretty nice one for $5.99 at Walgreen’s (look in the stationery department).
+You can get a Backyard Safari Magnifying Glass on Amazon, which is marked down from $18 to $5.85 right now.
 Perfect for the budding scientist in the family.
 Or any curious kid.

 Look for kids’ gifts in unexpected places – Home Depot or Ace Hardware, for example.
 They’ll get plenty of the hard plastic stuff – Barbies and Legos and such, from everyone else.
 But they’ll use and remember your gift.